webRunes/WRIO-local-dev/readme.md

 # Clone your repositories there

-Note: replace word webRunes to your github name, if you're going to work on this fork.
+Note: replace "webRunes" in the URLs below to your github name, if you're going to work on this fork.

 If you're going to work on front-end only, first two will be enough